 Selecting the right area to deploy offshore wind farms and other ocean energy devices is core to maximize energy generation and related expected revenues, while minimizing associated risks.
 The main metocean parameters considered are:

-By accessing the MESPAC platform, users can select the sites of interest and different types of reports and dashboards to visualize the survey results.
-Once the survey starts, data is collected from Earth Observation Satellite sources and integrated with third-party environmental and maritime information to provide a complete overview of the site.
-The study aims to demonstrate that MESPAC can complete this process and save between 50% and 80% of the time generally required to perform an offshore survey.
+By accessing the MESPAC platform, users can select the sites of interest and access different types of reports and dashboards to visualize the survey results.
+Once the survey starts, data are collected from Earth Observation Satellite sources and integrated with third-party environmental and maritime information to provide a complete overview of the site.
+The study aims to demonstrate that MESPAC can complete this process and save from 50% to 80% of the time generally required to perform an offshore survey.

 Moreover, the analytics engine provides a re-analysis service of historic datasets with recent survey information.
-The previous can highlight shifts in average phenomena and/or climate change effects happening on the monitored site.
+The previous can highlight shifts in average phenomena and/or climate change effects happening at the monitored site.

 A certified process for data collection and analysis will ensure quality, reliability and availability of the data.